Mississippi Explorer Cruise

 Day 1 - New Orleans, LA

-Settle into your hotel and enjoy this magical city, renowned for its delicious cuisine, vibrant music scene, and rich culture with an international flair.
+Settle into your room at the Four Seasons Hotel New Orleans and enjoy this magical city, renowned for its delicious cuisine, vibrant music scene, and rich culture with an international flair.
 Stroll the tree-lined avenues, take a carriage ride through the French Quarter, hop aboard a streetcar to the gorgeous Garden District, or visit the renowned National World War II Museum.

 Day 2 - Day of River Cruising